Geometric Manin's conjecture in characteristic $p$: Examples

 \subsection{Toric varieties}

 Manin's conjecture for smooth projective toric varieties over $\mathbb{F}_{q}(t)$ has been settled by David Bourqui in \cite{Bourqui03} and \cite{Bourqui11}.
-The first paper used the method of universal torsors developed by Salberger \cite{Sal98} over number fields and the second paper used harmonic analysis on tori following ideas of Batyrev--Tschinkel in \cite{BT96b} and \cite{BT98}.
-Indeed, using these methods, Bourqui obtained an analytic continuation of the height zeta function.
+The first paper used the method of universal torsors developed by Salberger \cite{Sal98} over number fields and the second paper used harmonic analysis on tori following ideas of Batyrev--Tschinkel in \cite{BT96b, BT98}.
+Indeed, using these methods, Bourqui obtained a meromorphic continuation of the height zeta function.
 Then Conjecture~\ref{conj:standardManin} follows from the Tauberian theorem as in \cite[Corollary A.13]{CLT10}.
 Bourqui also proves the all height version of Manin's Conjecture in \cite[Section 2.9]{Bourqui11b}.

 Bourqui's pioneering work has been quite influential.
 In fact \cite{Bou09} proved a motivic version of Manin's Conjecture for toric varieties; his work has been revisited in \cite{BDH22} and \cite{Lois25}.